opf/openproject/docs/installation-and-operations/bim-edition/README.md

 ### OpenProject BIM edition with Docker Compose

-in order to use BIM edition inside a [docker-compose OpenProject installation](../installation/docker/), in the `docker-compose.override.yml` file in `x-op-app` > `environment` add one line
+In order to use BIM edition inside a [docker-compose OpenProject installation](../installation/docker/), in the `docker-compose.override.yml` file in `x-op-app` > `environment` add one line

 ```yml
     OPENPROJECT_EDITION: "bim"